mhossen2022/azure-synapse-labs/steps/01_Data-ingestion-and-Transformation-on-using-Synapse-pipelines-and-dataflows/documentation.md

 # Data ingestion and transformation using Synapse pipelines and data flows
 ## Description:
-In this lab, gives you the option to implement as well as execute integration Pipeline by typical data integration scenario in which data flows in different stages.
+This lab gives you the option to implement and execute integration Pipeline by typical data integration scenario where data flows in different stages.
-At first extracts  Source data exists in the form of CSV files from the raw landing zone then  loads to a staging lake database (adworks) then  Data is transformed into a target database (adworkstarget)
+At first extracts  source data exists in the form of CSV files from the raw landing zone then  loads into a staging lake database (adworks), After that data will be transformed into a target database (adworkstarget) with the help of pipelines.

 ## Prerequisites:
 ### Log-in to the Azure Portal